-On the subject of copy, then, there is an absolute wealth of subtopics to delve into.
-Every marketer will seemingly attest to a different strategy, so your insights should precede any marketing truisms here.
+On the subject of copy, there is an absolute wealth of subtopics to delve into.
+Every marketer seemingly attests to a different strategy, so your insights should precede any marketing truisms here.

 However, one practice that warrants your attention is the use of emojis.
 MarketingDive reports that emails with emojis in their subject lines are opened 66% more than ones without.
 Thus, unless your brand image prohibits them, you may safely experiment with emoji use.

 For your convenience, Unlayer outlines the 15 most-used subject line emojis in the following illustration: